Diabetes 2024: Essential Knowledge Everyone Must Know!

 8. Sliced Avocado:

-• Avocado is a nutrient-dense fruit with healthy fats and fiber.
+• Avocado is a nutrient-dense fruit with healthy fats and fibre.

-• Sprinkle it with salt and pepper or add a dash of lime juice for extra flavor.
+• Sprinkle it with salt and pepper or add a dash of lime juice for extra flavour.

 Remember to choose snacks that align with your personal preferences and dietary needs.
 Enjoy these low-carb options!12